CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 - Stores in Hyderabad, Secunderabad, Vijayawada, Bengaluru, Chennai and Pune

-- Transportation modes of low, medium and large sized trucks and train.
+- Transportation modes of small, medium and large sized trucks, and also train freight cars.

-Your task is to increase the company’s net profit by making improvements in managing the supply chain over the next 30 days.
-You can do this by:
+Your immediate task is to increase the company’s net profit by making improvements in the supply chain and lowering inventory and operating costs over the next 30 days.
+You can do this by using combinations of these actions:

-- Managing the logistics framework – adding new delivery fleet vehicles and creating new routes or adding more delivery stops to existing routes
+- Managing the logistics framework by adding new delivery fleet vehicles and creating new routes or adding more delivery stops to existing routes

-- Modifying production and maximum storage capacity of factory
+- Modifying production rates and maximum storage capacity at the factory to manage on-hand inventory and rent expense

-- Modifying maximum storage capacity of distribution center and stores
+- Modifying maximum storage capacity of the distribution center and the stores so as to manage rent expenses

 You can add/remove delivery routes and vehicles and change the delay between their respective departures.
 The following table mentions various parameters related to different vehicles that are available for use in this supply chain (parameters are based on research done in September 2018; prices are converted from Indian rupees to US dollars).
 Use only these vehicles and values in the simulation.
 Do not use any other vehicle or different parameter values in your simulations.